Leenuus/Learning-Notes/how-to-use-git.md

-# One way to initialize a repo
+# Some learning notes for github and git

+## new repo workflow

 To initialize a repo, use command below.